diasks2/pragmatic_tokenizer/README.md

 ##### `clean`
   **default** = `'false'`
 - `true`
-  Removes tokens consisting of only hypens or underscores.
+  Removes tokens consisting of only hypens or underscores as well as some special characters (®, ©, ™).
 - `false`
   Leaves tokens as is.